The Organa, Clausulae and Conductus from MS I-Fl Pluteus 29.1

 Fascicle 5: Clausulae a2

-In addition to the musical transcriptions, fascicle 6 includes the newly edited texts of the pieces, presented separately with translations and extensive commentaries, as well as some reports on variants with the main sources used for the transcriptions.
-It is therefore more of an “edition” than my transcriptions of fascicles 1-5, but does not include complete critical reports of sources unless they were missing or unknown from Gordon Anderson’s conductus edition.
+In addition to the musical transcriptions, fascicles 6 and 7 include the newly edited texts of the pieces, presented separately with translations and extensive commentaries, as well as some reports on variants with the main sources used for the transcriptions.
+These are therefore more of an “edition” than my transcriptions of fascicles 1-5, but does not include complete critical reports of sources unless they were missing or unknown from Gordon Anderson’s conductus edition.

 Most of the symbols and abbreviations used in this document are the same as those encountered in the first 5 fascicles.
 New bibliography and MS sources are given full citations and shelfmarks for at least their first instances.